PistonDevelopers/dyon-tutorial/src/types.md

 ### Runtime types

+Dyon check the runtime type when using `=` to change a variable.
-Runtime types are checked with the `typeof` function:
+To get the runtime type, use the `typeof` function:

 ```rust
 fn main() {